The right to believe, to worship and witness

 CRIMEA: Continuing Russian attempts to crush religious communities

-After Russian occupation authorities seized all the Orthodox Church of Ukraine's places of worship in Crimea and its priests fled after at least some received summonses for mobilisation, Metropolitan Kliment says its Crimean Diocese "has effectively ceased to exist".
+After Russian occupation authorities seized all the Orthodox Church of Ukraine (OCU)'s places of worship in Crimea and its priests fled after at least some received summonses for mobilisation, Metropolitan Kliment says its Crimean Diocese "has effectively ceased to exist".
 The authorities are targeting independent mosques unaffiliated with the Crimean Muslim Board.
 The Russian Police's Centre for Countering Extremism and other agencies raid mosques and community members' homes.
 Most of the 8 known 2023 administrative cases for "illegal" missionary activity targeted independent Muslims.
 Jehovah's Witnesses are targeted with raids and jailings.

 CRIMEA: "They conducted Friday prayers at gunpoint"